dev-ahmedfares/FullStack-Ecommerce-React-with-Asp.Net-Core-Web-API/README.md

 <div align="center">
 <!-- <a href="https://snapgram-official.vercel.app/"><img  src="/public/assets/images/logo.svg" width="120" height="auto"/></a>
 <h2></h2> -->
-<h3>An e-commerce web application</h3>
+<h2><a href="https://fullstack-ecommerce-react-dotnet.netlify.app/">FullStack E-commerce Web Application (React & Asp.net Core Wep Api)</a></h2>
 <h4>that provides a seamless shopping experience for users.
-This project includes various features such as product browsing, filtering, wishlist, cart management, reviews, orders, and admin functionalities.
+This project includes various features such as product browsing, filtering, wishlist, cart management, reviews, orders, and admin functionalities and more...
 </h4>
 </div>
 <h2></h2>
 <!-- <center><a href="https://snapgram-official.vercel.app/"><img src="/public/assets/images/background.jpg"/></a></center> -->

+## As a frontend developer
+ I integrated an ASP.NET Core API into the project by:
+- Consuming RESTful endpoints to fetch and display data dynamically on the frontend.
+- Handling API requests and responses efficiently using tools such as Axios.
+- Implementing error handling mechanisms for a seamless user experience.
+- Collaborating with the backend developer to ensure proper API integration and resolve any issues.

 ## Technologies Used
 * React.js